JamieDixon/jamiedixon.github.io/_posts/2014-01-10-Would-You-Say-Youre-Straight.markdown

 date:   2014-01-10 17:40:00
 ---

 This was a question my sister asked me during a conversation about sexuality.
-My sister is what some might call "gay", after all, she is in a relationship with another woman.
+My sister is what some might call gay, after all, she is in a relationship with another woman.

 If you ask her about that she'll tell you that being with a woman was something she knew, just a few years back, would never happen.
 She'd never fantasised about other women, never known something was different from a young age, and never even considered that falling in love with a woman was a posibility.